Paul-Hubert/PaulsBrawls/README.md

 Adds commands to interact with God in Minecraft, supported by an AI LLM.

-By chatting with God with /chat, you can convince it to give you gifts, or incur it's wrath and get punished.
+By chatting with God with /prier, you can convince it to give you gifts, or incur it's wrath and get punished.

-You can show what you see to God with /proof, sending a screenshot of your Minecraft view automatically.
+It can give you quests or propose trades that you can accept with /accepter.

-It can give you quests or propose trades.
+In order to get your quest rewards, you need to send proof with /prouver.
-In order to get your quest rewards, you need to send proof with a screenshot
+You can show what you see to God, sending a screenshot of your Minecraft view automatically.

 # TODO